 1. Annual Scholarship/Fellowship Fund

 Offering support to any student with need, this important fund makes a Michigan Tech education possible for many deserving students.
 Gifts in any amount are gratefully welcomed.
-You can make a donation to the Michigan Tech Fund online.
+You can make a donation to the Michigan Tech Fund online for scholarships or fellowships.